a16z-infra/companion-app/README.md

 - Create a Supabase instance [here](https://supabase.com/dashboard/projects); then go to Project Settings -> API
 - `SUPABASE_URL` is the URL value under "Project URL"
 - `SUPABASE_PRIVATE_KEY` is the key starts with `ey` under Project API Keys
 - Now, you should enable pgvector on Supabase and create a schema.
-You can do this easily by clicking on "SQL editor" on the left hand side on supabase UI and then clicking on "+New Query".
+You can do this easily by clicking on "SQL editor" on the left hand side on Supabase UI and then clicking on "+New Query".
 Copy paste [this code snippet](https://github.com/a16z-infra/ai-getting-started/blob/main/pgvector.sql) in the SQL editor and click "Run".

 ### 4. Generate embeddings

 The `companions/` directory contains the "personalities" of the AIs in .txt files.
-To generate inbeddings and load them into the vector database to draw from during the chat, run the following command:
+To generate embeddings and load them into the vector database to draw from during the chat, run the following command:

 #### If using Pinecone